-In 2019, about 79 percent of adults aged 18 or older saw a doctor for a routine check-up the previous year, a measure that is likely over-reported and is lower than both state and national averages.
-For Medicare recipients, this number jumps to 84.54 percent of adult beneficiaries, which is above both state and national averages.
+In 2019, in both counties combined, 78 percent of adults aged 18 or older saw a doctor for a routine check-up the previous year, a measure that is likely over-reported and is lower than both state and national averages.
+For Medicare recipients, this number jumps to 88.12 percent of adult beneficiaries, which is above both state and national averages.
 Routine check-ups are a critical component to maintaining good health and identifying conditions that can be treated affordably in a community-based setting.
 Absent that, even simple-to-treat conditions can escalate to deeper issues, eventually requiring more intensive care, later stage diagnoses, or reduced life expectancy.